devtoguk/milestone-3-THINGS-TO-DO/README.md

 - Admin/Moderator option to toggle featured activities on/off.
 - Admin/Moderator option to approve or disapprove activities.
 - Integrate Google Map view into the site rather than a link.
-- Use of latitude and longitude to provide activities near me search
+- Use of postcode, town or county to provide activities near me searches.
-- Ability for users to reset thier password if forgotten.
+- Ability for users to reset their password if forgotten.
 - Return the user back to their original URL if the system has asked. them to login for whatever reason.
 - Admin/Moderator tools for user maintenance.